wooleee/ciff/README.md

 > When data mirrors societal bias, it imparts a distorted view

 Many of decision-making algorithms are based on the dataset.
-It's not common now but human being will face the era of algorithm decision-maker very soon, including banks' loan approval, corporations' hiring and prison sentences.
+It's not common now but human being will face the era of algorithm decision-maker very soon, including __banks' loan approval, corporations' hiring and prison sentences__.

 Dataset is the consequence of human's decision-making.
 What dataset mirrors human's societal bias?
-To diagnose this, causal inference will be used.
+To diagnose this, causal inference, which is the best tool for alleviating bias, will be used.

 ### 1.2.
-Causal Inference
+Causal Inference(CI)

-- causal inference
-- fairness
-- fairness in some stages
+ Even there were many definitions of fairness and fairness of the machine learning model were scrutinized in many [ways](https://fairware.cs.umass.edu/papers/Verma.pdf), we cannot just say there is 'bias' in the dataset according statistical analysis of model outputs, including analyzing confusion matrix, calculating calibrations scores.

+But, let's suppose we find that the output is caused by the difference of protected features?
+The situation that protected features(treatment in CI) are causing the consequence(outcome in CI) to be different is the most direct proof of unfairness.
+That could be accomplished by causal inference, even considering confounding features that influence both treatment and outcome.
+Let's see how it does.

 ***

 ## 2. What's in CIFF?
 ### 2.1.
 Diagnosis of two representative socio-economic datasets.

+Project will be completed by process below;

 1. EDA(explatory data analysis)
 2. Feature Analysis - Set Treatment, Outcome and Confounders
 3. Raise Causal Estimand
 4. Identify Estimand / Statistical Analysis through DoWhy
 5. Draw Causal Graph
 6. Diagnosis - Unfairness of Dataset

 ### 2.2.
 Functionality of mixing DoWhy and Graphviz.
   - DoWhy for Causal Inference